María Lionza: Cult and pilgrimage

 The rites of María Lionza take place in the Sorte mountain, near the town of Chivacoa in Yaracuy state, Venezuela.
-The origins of the cult are uncertain, it is a syncretism of Indigenous, Catholic and African beliefs.
-Traditions of trance communication (seeking to channel the soul of dead people in a living body) may have started about 19th and 20th century in Latin America, popularized by the teachings of the 19th century Frenchman Allan Kardec.
-Angelina Pollok-Eltz from Andrés Bello Catholic University in Venezuela, who has worked on the subject, says that the rituals in Sorte started in the early 1920s and were brought to urban areas a decade later.
+The origins of the cult are uncertain; it is a syncretism of indigenous, Catholic, and African beliefs.
+Traditions of trance communication (mediums seeking to channel the souls of the dead) may have started around the 19th and 20th centuries in Latin America, popularized by the teachings of the 19th century Frenchman Allan Kardec.
+According to Venezuelan anthropologist Angelina Pollak, the rituals in Sorte started in the early 1920s, and were brought to urban areas a decade later.

-Maria Lionza followers travel to the mountain for a week each October 12 during the national Day of Indigenous Resistance.
-In 2011, estimates indicated that about 10% to 30% Venezuelan were followers of the cult.
-At the time, Venezuelan authorities indicated that about 200 thousands followers participated in the traditions, including foreigners coming from the Americas and Europe.
-In 2011, Wade Glenn, an anthropologist from Tulane University in the United States, estimated that about 60% of Venezuelan population may have participated in the cult of María Lionza at some point.
-Glenn argues that the conversational aspect of the rituals may have therapeutical effects.
+Maria Lionza's followers travel to the mountain for a week each October 12th, on the national Day of Indigenous Resistance.
+In 2011, estimates indicated that about 10% to 30% of Venezuelans were followers of the cult.
+At the time, Venezuelan authorities indicated that about 200 000 followers participated in the traditions, including foreigners coming from the Americas and Europe.
+In 2011, Wade Glenn, an anthropologist from Tulane University in the United States, estimated that about 60% of the Venezuelan population may have participated in the cult of María Lionza at some point.
+Glenn argues that the conversational aspect of the rituals may have therapeutic effects.

 Members from all Venezuelan social classes participate in the rituals.
-In local reports, the rituals have been considered to be linked with the late president of Venezuela Hugo Chávez, yet there is little to no evidence.
-Chávez himself said he did not take part in it, and some followers of María Lionza have said to support him while others dislike Chávez.
-Some analysts argue that the decline of political power of the Catholic Church during Chávez, along with the crisis in Venezuela, may have led many Venezuelans to seek for help and join the cult.
-The hyperinflation in Venezuela that started in 2016 has affected the rituals as many are unable to access the materials necessary to carry out the ceremonies.
+In local reports, the rituals have been considered to be linked with the late president of Venezuela Hugo Chávez, yet there is little to no evidence of this.
+Chávez himself said he did not take part in it, and some followers of María Lionza supported him while others did not.
+Some analysts argue that the decline of the power of the Catholic Church during Chávez's reign, along with the crisis in Venezuela, may have led many Venezuelans to join the cult to seek help.
+The hyperinflation in Venezuela that began in 2016 has affected the rituals, as many are unable to access the materials necessary to carry out the ceremonies.

 Traditions and spiritism

-The followers call themselves Marialionceros and refer María Lionza as the "Queen" (La Reina).
-People go to Sorte mountain seeking for strength, healing and to contact the souls of dead people.
+The followers call themselves Marialionceros and refer to María Lionza as the "Queen" (La Reina).
+People go to the Sorte mountain seeking strength, healing and to contact the souls of the dead.
 During the pilgrimage, the principal shamans and priests of María Lionza come together to pay homage.
-Many followers wear indigenous costumes and perform a traditional fire walking dance called the "dance of hot coals" (baile de las brasas).
+Many followers wear indigenous costumes and perform a traditional fire walking dance called the "dance of the hot coals" (baile de las brasas).